google/clif/clif/python/primer.md

 ### Function Overloading

 The C++ header file, which contains the constructs that we want to wrap, overloads the `SetState` function.
-Since Python does not support function name overloading, if we want to wrap overloaded C++ functions and make them available in Python, we will have to specify alternate names for each of the overloaded C++ functions and they will be available in Python with the alternate names.
-The Clif file above declares two additional flavors of the `SetState` function, one taking two `int` arguments and other taking a `MyClass` argument, with alternate names `SetStateFromSum` and `SetStateFromMyClass` respectively.
-With this, all the three overloaded flavors of the C++ `SetState` function are now available in Python with different names.
+Since Python does not support function overloading, if we want to wrap overloaded C++ functions and make them available in Python, we have to specify an different Python name for each of the overloaded C++ functions and they all will be available in Python.
+The Clif file above declares two additional flavors of the `SetState` function, one taking two `int` arguments and the other taking a `MyClass` argument, with Python names `SetStateFromSum` and `SetStateFromMyClass` respectively.
+With this, all three overloaded flavors of the C++ `SetState` function are now available in Python with different names.

-NOTE: Clif uses the types of the arguments and their order as they appear in the PYTD function header to perform overload resolution.

 ### Functions With Return Values